OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 To take advantage of this, pitches should be broken down into milestones.
 Each milestone should:

 * Deliver enough value to be useful for our customers.
-* Deliver or build on an opinionated deployment process.
-* Lean towards delivering simple solutions that provide a easy migration path should more complexity be required in future milestones.
+* Lean towards delivering simple solutions that provide a easy migration path should more complexity or additional opinions be required in future milestones.

 ## Be opinionated